Franz Joseph Haydn

 When the spendthrift Count Morzin ran out of money in 1761, Haydn began working for the Esterházy family.
 The employment likely came about because of his association with Princess Octavia Esterházy who lived in Haydn’s apartment building.
 As Vice-Kapellmeister for the Esterházy court, he conducted the orchestra and composed instrumental music.
 In the end, he served the Esterházy court for more than thirty years.

 1766 was a significant year for Haydn.
 In this year, the country palace of Esterháza was completed.
 For the next twenty-four years Haydn and the orchestra spent most of each year at the palace.
-At the same time, to the position of sole Kapellmeister of the Esterháza court.
+At the same time, Haydn was promoted to the position of sole Kapellmeister of the Esterháza court.
 These combined factors marked the beginning of an extended period of compositional productivity.

 In 1776 the Esterháza theater was completed, giving Haydn much more responsibility when he became the theater director.
 For the next fourteen years, he was extremely busy, putting on as many as 120 plays, operas, and marionette shows a year.
 He composed new operas (including L'isola disabitata, La fedeltà premiata, Orlando paladino, and Armida), revived some old ones, and gave performances featuring the works of other composers as well .